 Around 10% of pregnant women are affected by a condition named ‘Pre-eclampsia’.
-This is a serious pregnancy disorder which is primarily caused by problems with the development of the placenta, and it is characterized by high blood pressure, swelling, headings, and protein in the urine.
+This is a serious pregnancy disorder which is primarily caused by problems with the development of the placenta, and it is characterized by high blood pressure, swelling, headaches, and protein in the urine.
 The condition usually presents itself in the second half of the pregnancy (after 20 weeks.
 However, whilst most cases will be mild and picked up by routine tests, it is well worth understanding the risks.
 It’s also worth knowing ways you can reduce your likelihood of developing the condition by focusing on nutrition.
 Furthermore, the NHS provides a plethora of information of what pre-eclampsia entails, have a quick look on their website for more details, and read the rest of this article to find out how nutrition can aid this disorder.

 If you are overweight, over 35, carrying twins, or have a family history of the condition, then you are at a higher risk of developing pre-eclampsia.
 If detected and treated early, pre-eclampsia is unlikely to cause harm, but if it is left untreated, the effects can be very grave indeed.
 This is why it is so important to monitor your blood pressure during pregnancy.
 Therefore, I will provide a few tips and tricks of how you can prevent the risk of pre-eclampsia with nutrition and the maintenance of a healthy- diet.